“The path to success is forged by meeting people through other people.”

-Maybe you’re an expert problem solver or a creative thinker.
-Focus on bringing value to every encounter and conversation using your strengths to add value to the team and company.
+If you’re an expert problem solver or a creative thinker, focus on bringing value to every encounter and conversation using your strengths to add value to the team and company.
 When you’re in tune with your strengths, you can confidently focus your energy on solely adding this value to others.
 Do your part and add as much value as you can.

 Use the six-question framework to get the most out of your interview:

 - What did your journey look like to get to where you are?